 Magnetic Resonance Imaging (MRI) - Prostate

-Magnetic resonance imaging (MRI) of the prostate uses a powerful magnetic field, radio waves and a computer to produce detailed pictures of the structures within a man's prostate gland.
-It is primarily used to evaluate the extent of prostate cancer and determine whether it has spread.
-It also may be used to help diagnose infection, an enlarged prostate or congenital abnormalities.
-Exams may be performed using an endorectal coil – a thin wire covered with a latex balloon – that is inserted a short distance into the rectum.
-Prostate MRI does not use ionizing radiation, and it provides images that are clearer and more detailed than other imaging methods.
+Magnetic resonance imaging (MRI) uses a magnetic field, radiofrequency pulses, and a computer to produce detailed pictures of the body.
+Doctors use Prostate MRI to evaluate the extent of prostate cancer and determine whether it has spread.
+They may also use it to help diagnose infection, conditions you were born with, or an enlarged prostate.
+Some exams may use an endorectal coil, a thin wire covered with a latex balloon.
+The doctor inserts the coil a short distance into the rectum.
+Prostate MRI does not use radiation.
+It provides images that are clearer and more detailed than other imaging methods.

-Tell your doctor about any health problems, recent surgeries or allergies.
-The magnetic field is not harmful, but it may cause some medical devices to malfunction.
-Most orthopedic implants pose no risk, but you should always tell the technologist if you have any devices or metal in your body.
+Tell your doctor about any health problems, recent surgeries, or allergies.
+The magnetic field is not harmful.
+However, it may cause some medical devices to malfunction.
+Most orthopedic implants pose no risk.
+Always tell the technologist if you have any devices or metal in your body.
 Guidelines about eating and drinking before your exam vary between facilities.
-Unless you are told otherwise, take your regular medications as usual.
+Take your regular medications as usual, unless your doctor tells you otherwise.
 Leave jewelry at home and wear loose, comfortable clothing.
-You may be asked to wear a gown.
-If you have claustrophobia or anxiety, you may want to ask your doctor for a mild sedative prior to the exam.
+You may need to wear a gown.
+If you have claustrophobia or anxiety, ask your doctor for a mild sedative prior to the exam.

 - What is MRI of the Prostate?